Updates and Communications

 - All counseling staff have had training in trauma-informed treatment.

 - All on-campus counseling is free.

-- In September-October 2020, to expand access to our on-campus services, we are currently recruiting for a mental health clinician with a specific focus on BIPOC and/or LGBTQIA+ students.
+- In September-October 2020, to expand access to our on-campus services, we began recruiting for a mental health clinician with a specific focus on BIPOC and/or LGBTQIA+ students.

 - Throughout the academic year 2020-21, Counseling Service staff will be engaged in a reflection process so that we can continue to improve our support for students affected by trauma.